husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 `Roslaunch` is a tool that simplifies running of multiple nodes at one time.
 This tool uses `.launch` files that contain configuration of all nodes to be run.
-Usage of `rosluanch` is simple, in new terminal type:
+Usage of `roslaunch` is simple, in new terminal type:

     roslaunch package file.launch